 At this time, the only known harmful algal bloom (HAB) currently affecting waters monitored by DHEC from a recreational swimming concern is a bloom of Lyngbya on Lake Wateree.
-The toxin that’s produced by this bloom has been associated with swimmer's itch/rash.
-This algae produces a mat of material on the bottom of the lake that can float to the surface, and it’s been found to be thickest in the shallower coves of the lake.
-It’s not recommended for people or pets to swim in or near these algal mats.
+This algae produces a mat of material on the bottom of the lake that can float to the surface, and it's been found to be thickest in the shallower coves of the lake.
+Lyngbya has been proven to produce toxins, but most of the scientific literature is still up to debate on whether it causes issues via contact, ingestion or inhalation.
+Some people have reported swimmer's itch and irritation with contact of the Lyngbya, so it's not recommended for people or pets to swim in or near these algal mats

 If your pet experiences any of the symptoms listed below after coming into contact with a body of water, please consult with your veterinarian.

 - Physical: hypersalivation, weakness, labored breathing, seizures, other neurologic symptoms

 - Chemical: elevated liver enzymes, low blood sugar, low protein, abnormal coagulation

 Algae and cyanobacteria are tiny plant-like organisms that, under the right conditions, can overgrow in rivers, lakes, and oceans.
 This rapid growth is called an algal bloom and can be associated with foam, scum, or thick layers of algae on the surface of water.
 Algal blooms can look and smell bad and may cause the water to appear green, red, brown, or blue in color; however, algal blooms can't always be seen.

 Some algal blooms are formed by species that can produce toxins.
 When they contain toxins that affect the health of people, animals, and the environment, they are known as harmful algal blooms (HABs).

 The major factors influencing the growth and reproduction of cyanobacteria are light, temperature, and nutrients.